The difference between writer and publisher share of royalties explained.

-Writer performance royalties are royalties paid out directly to songwriters by the Performaning Rights Organization(PRO) that the songwriter is affiliated with (ASCAP, BMI, etc.).
-Performance royalties have traditionally been split with one half being sent to the songwriters directly (writer share) and the other half being sent to a publisher or publishing entity (publisher share).
+Performance royalties are paid to songwriters by the Performing Rights Organizations (PROs) they are affiliated with (ASCAP, BMI, etc.).
+They have traditionally been split between the songwriters themselves (writer share) and their publisher or publishing entity (publisher share).

 This diagram helps to break down how Songtrust distributes your royalties.